extrablind/monithomebundle/readme.md

 # MonitHomeBundle Documentation

 ### Note
 !!!
+New controller as a standalone symfony/vuejs (one page app) is coming soon using mercure instead of websockets !!!
-This is a work in progress !!!
+!!!
+This is no longer up to date. !!!

 Please report any bug, feel free to contribute

 ### What is this about ?